losrobbos/coding-advanced-resources/README.md

 So everybody can be safe to CHANGE their stuff and still make sure, they do not break anything with their change in the system.

 That is it.
-That is the basic use case for testing: ASSURING functionality, even after a lot of changes in the code structure.
+That is the basic use case for testing:
+<b>ASSURING functionality, even after (a lot of) changes in the code structure</b>

 Testing Concepts - a nice introduction: